David Barnett (writer)

 David Barnett (born 11 January 1970) is an English journalist and author.
+He began his journalism career in local newspapers, first the Wigan Observer and Chorley Guardian before moving on to the Lancashire Evening Post.
+He caught the tail-end of the era of typewriters before newsrooms replaced them with computers.

 He has several published books, including Hinterland (Immanion Press, 2005, re-issued 2008), Angelglass (Immanion Press, 2007) and The Janus House and Other Two-Faced Tales (Immanion Press, 2009).
 Born in Wigan, Lancashire, England, he has worked at the Telegraph & Argus.